happylakhotia/User-Authentication/README.md

-ABOUT THE PROJECT

-Setting up the backend involves configuring the database and creating endpoints for user authentication, including a signup endpoint with functionality to send a verify account email and an endpoint for email verification.
-Additional steps include creating a welcome email template, a logout endpoint, a login endpoint, and endpoints for forgot password and reset password, along with a check auth endpoint.
-The frontend setup covers building the signup and login page UIs, an email verification page, and implementing signup and email verification functionalities.
-Route protection, login implementation, and developing a dashboard page, followed by forgot password implementation, complete the process.
+# **About The Project->**

+# **Backend Setup:**

+Configure the database for user data storage.

+Create a signup endpoint to handle user registration and send verification emails.

+Develop an email verification endpoint to activate user accounts.

+Design a welcome email template for successful account verification.

+Implement login and logout endpoints for user sessions.

+Add forgot password and reset password endpoints for password recovery.

+Create a check auth endpoint to verify user authentication status.

+# **Frontend Setup:**

+Build the signup and login page UIs for user interaction.

+Develop an email verification page UI to inform users about account status.

+Implement signup and email verification functionalities.

+Ensure route protection to restrict access to authenticated users.

+Implement login functionality for seamless user access.

+Create a dashboard page as the user home interface.

+Integrate forgot password functionality for password reset requests.